 What is Nuedexta?

-Nuedexta is used to treat involuntary outbursts of crying or laughing in people with certain neurological disorders, including multiple sclerosis and amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease).
+Nuedexta treats involuntary outbursts of crying or laughing in people with certain neurological disorders, including multiple sclerosis and amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease).

 a history of life-threatening heart rhythm disorder;

-a serious heart condition called "AV block" (unless you have a pacemaker).
+a serious heart condition called "AV block" (unless you have a pacemaker); or

-To make sure you can safely take Nuedexta, tell your doctor if you have any of these other conditions:
+To make sure Nuedexta is safe for you, tell your doctor if you have ever had:

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);